 I see now that the software I use to prevent spammers might have been a little too aggressive in preventing users from commenting on this site.
 If you’ve had trouble commenting on this site in the past, I’m very sorry.
 I ask that you please try again, as I’ve tried to adjust the software.
 If you still have problems, please send me a note either by using the Contact form, or by e-mailing me at [email protected] Hopefully this will not be a problem in the future.
-Philip

 Today I’m launching a new feature on this web site, Questions & Answers.
 The new Q&A page (which you can always find in the top menu above) will allow you to ask any question you want, as well as respond to other people’s questions.
 I will certainly try to respond to all questions, but if you have the answer to someone’s question, feel free to answer it yourself.

 This is a bit of an experiment, so please help me test it out.
 There are some neat features of the commenting system, such as being able to follow responses to specific questions, being able to share questions on Facebook, etc. Let me know what you like and don’t like about how it works.
 Some things I might be able to change, some things I may not be able to change.